ellahollowood/test/README.md

 ## 3. Dependencies
 How do we highlight things like needing to install packages (in the script, in a readme etc?)
 --> packrat https://rstudio.github.io/packrat/

+## 4. Wikis
+We could have Wikis for useful code snippets (rather than whole scripts) and best practice type things.